imagitama/spotify-to-soundpad/README.md

-**NOTE: I am aware this software sometimes reports an error randomly that it failed to download or play a song.
-I am investigating.**
+**NOTE: This package is no longer maintained - please fork it to fix up any issues**

 # Spotify to Soundpad